GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 **Warning**: Deleting a project has the following consequences:

-+ If you used an existing project, you'll also delete any other work you've done in the project.
++ If you used an existing project, you'd also delete any other work you've done in the project.
 + You can't reuse the project ID of a deleted project.
 If you created a custom project ID that you plan to use in the future, you should delete the resources inside the project instead.
 This ensures that URLs that use the project ID, such as an appspot.com URL, remain available.